 Analogy: The Oompa Loompas compare shewing gum to the behavior of a cow chewing cud.
 Whether or not this is a good reason to avoid chewing gum is another question.

-Appeal to Emotion: The main thrust of the analogy to cows chewing cud appears to be an appeal to emotion.
+Appeal to Emotion: The main thrust of the analogy to cows chewing cud appears to be an appeal to emotion, in this case disgust.

 Causation: Both statements 2 and 3 suggest a causative relationship between chewing gum and some desirable effect.
 Whether or not these claims are justified is open to question, but they are sufficient to suggest that this argument involves a degree of causal reasoning, unsupported as the argument is in it’s current form.
 (Damned Oompa Loompa’s never cite any peer-reviewed papers!)